 All students must wear hair securely fastened to head.
 1x/week students may wear a neat ponytail as long as all sides are pinned securely back.
 All 2x/week students and up must wear hair in bun or similar fashion.
 All sides must be pinned completely out of the face.
 Bun is to be netted and bobbi-pinned; snoods are also acceptable if securely fastened.

 Please make every effort to ensure students are on time to class.
 It is very disruptive for them to walk in late after class has begun.
 All students in pre-ballet must be picked on time.
 The teacher cannot be responsible for watching unattended students.
 All students are to wait inside for pickup.
 Students who attend class the last hour of the day absolutely must be picked up within 10 minutes after class ends.
 Any student with an excessive number of absences may not be invited to participate in the Spring Recital.

-Class may be observed once monthly.
+Class may be observed once monthly, by formal email request only.
 Please leave small children at home as they can cause a major disruption for the teacher and students in the class.

 We encourage you to communicate with us by e-mail email@example.com .
 All communication will be done via email and posted on our website www.bountifulschoolofballet.com.